RobertsonRhyan/CLD_LAB07/README.md

 >Take a screenshot of the Google Cloud Console showing your Google Compute instance and put it in the report.

 ![Google Compute Instance](/screenshots/02_01.png)

+### TASK 4: CONFIGURE ANSIBLE TO CONNECT TO THE MANAGED VM

+#### Deliverables Task 4

+> What happens if the infrastructure is deleted and then recreated with Terraform?
+What needs to be updated to access the infrastructure again?

+The IP of the instance might change.

+### TASK 5: INSTALL A WEB SERVER AND CONFIGURE A WEB SITE

+#### Deliverables Task 5

+> Explain the usage of each file and its contents, add comments to the different blocks if needed (we must ensure that you understood what you have done).
+Link to the online documentation.
+Link to the online documentation.

+> Copy your hosts file into your report.